Search: 504 results

 Verse ConceptsChariotsMany CombatantsAfricaCavalryThousandsFifty To Ninety Thousand

-And he took the fortified cities that belonged to Judah, and he came up to Jerusalem.
+And he took the fortified cities that belonged to Judah, and came to Jerusalem.

 And Shemaiah the prophet came to Rehoboam and to the princes of Judah that had gathered together to Jerusalem because of Shishak, and said to them, Thus saith Jehovah: Ye have forsaken me, and therefore have I also left you in the hand of Shishak.